-This course will include 45 hours of online learning and videoconferencing.
-A combination of synchronous (virtual real-time class meetings through Zoom) and asynchronous (webbased via Moodle) learning activities are provided.
+This 45-our course will be delivered online via Zoom by the instructor.
+A combination of synchronous (virtual real-time class meetings though Zoom) and asynchronous based (via Moodle) learning activities are provided.
 Each lesson will include a variety of teaching-learning experiences.
 Learning activities may include but are not limited to facilitator-led learning, discussion groups, projects, experiences, simulations, role plays, observations, readings, on-line exercises, guest speakers and students' individual assignments.